felixlapierre/felixlapierre/README.md

 * Coveo (Summer 2019) Frontend development in the Salesforce Integration team.
 * Genetec (Fall 2018) Software developer in the Device Integrations team.

-#### I'm the president of SCS Concordia
+#### I was involved with SCS Concordia

 SCS is the software engineering and computer science society at Concordia.
-As the president, I mostly organize our meetings, recruit new people, seek new initiatives for the society, and help everyone out.
+I was the president of the society for the 2019-2020 and 2020-2021 academic years.
+Before that, I was VP Academic for the 2018-2019 academic year.
+As the president, I mostly organized our meetings, recruited new people, sought new initiatives for the society, and helped everyone out.
 I also gave workshops on Git.